hyperledger-labs/perun-doc/source/concepts/protocols.rst

 In this phase, any participant can initiate an off-chain transaction.
 The participants can make as many off-chain transactions as they want.

-The protocols for off-chain transactions is same for all three types of channels.
-Even in case of virtual channels, no interaction is required with the intermediary for doing off-chain transactions.
+The protocol for off-chain transactions is the same for all channel types.
+In case of virtual channels, no interaction is required with the intermediary for doing off-chain transactions.

 The protocol itself does not have any inherent speed limitations.
 Speed is limited only by